baldeguer-riquelme/F100_Prok_Recomb_auto/README.md

 ## Run the pipeline

+For all workflows but preprocessing, if the --in_dir argument is provided and is valid, the F100_main.py script will search automatically for the needed files to run the workflow.
+However, the user can also specify a path to each required file.

 This is an example with the minimum requirements to run the different workflows.
-For all workflows but preprocessing the F100_main.py script will search automatically for the needed files to run the workflow if the --in_dir argument is provided and is valid.
-However, the user can also specify a path to each required files.

 ```
 conda activate F100